adjelardin/AVC_CompSci_GitHub_Tutorial/README.md

 #### Creating a pull request

-So to actually bring the changes into your project, you use a pull request again!
+So to actually bring the changes into your project, you use a pull request again.
 Except this time, you're pulling from the original project, instead of the other way around.

 ![reverse pull request][reverse pull]